mtvbrianking/laravel-xml/readme.md

 **Register Service Provider**

-(Only for Laravel versions 5.3 and 5.4)
+Only for Laravel versions 5.3 and 5.4.
+For later Laravel versions, this package will be [auto-discovered](https://laravel.com/docs/master/packages#package-discovery).

 In `config/app.php`